nriley/NewsBlur-Helper/README.md

 Handling `feed:` URLs
 ---------------------
 The `feed` URL scheme allows a feed to be opened in your preferred feed reader, such as NewsBlur.
-When you launch NewsBlur Helper, it will offer to register itself to pass `feed` URLs to NewsBlur.
+When you launch NewsBlur Helper, it will offer to send `feed` URLs to NewsBlur.
 If you don’t want NewsBlur to handle `feed` URLs, check the checkbox and NewsBlur Helper will never ask again.

-Previously, this functionality was provided by the "NewsBlur Safari Helper" app.
+Previously, this functionality was provided by the NewsBlur Safari Helper app.

 If you have the NewsBlur Web app installed on your own server
 -------------------------------------------------------------